 Changes in a student's advisory committee will be granted only on approval of all committee members, new and old, and on recommendation by the Department Head or Graduate Program Director.
 In the case that one or more members do not approve the change in membership of the Advisory Committee, an appeal may be made by either the student or a faculty member to the SPIA Director.
-If the Department Head considers the appeal to have merit, he/she then may ask the Graduate School for an exception to all members signing the form:
+If the Department Head considers the appeal to have merit, he/she then may ask the Graduate School for an exception to all members signing the form.
+To make changes to your committee please use this form.